 CBD is also known for the upregulation of ICAM-1 or intercellular adhesion molecule and TIMP-1, tissue inhibitor of matrix metalloproteinases-1.

-This prevents cancer from becoming invasive and producing Mets.
+This prevents cancer from becoming invasive and producing the Mets.
 It promotes the uptake of cytotoxic agents by activating the vanilloid type 2 (TRPV2) and decreasing the inhibitor of DNA binding 1 (ID-1)

-CBD mediates analgesic effect by interacting with the CB1 receptors.
+CBD mediates the analgesic effect by interacting with the CB1 receptors.
 The binding of CBD with CB1 and CB2 receptors is mediated in a way that it doesn’t produce the effects THC does when it binds with these cannabinoid receptors.